 Each 30-minute show revolves around the cast of characters in the library as they discover the power and pleasure connected to reading and storytelling.
 The show introduces early literacy elements like the sounds letters make and rhyming as well as fluency, sight words and early phonics.
 Between the Lions is broadcast through your local PBS stations.
 In addition, the Between the Lions website is a great place to visit with your child to practice early literacy skills.
 On the Between the Lions web site you'll find early literacy games, past episodes, curriculum information for educators and caregivers as well as learning activities.

 Jack’s Big Music Show

-Jack's Big Music Show was developed to help children develop an appreciation for the music and sounds that surround them.
+Jack’s Big Music Show was developed to help children develop an appreciation for the music and sounds that surround them.
 How does music appreciation connect to early literacy skill development?
-When children learn about music, they are also picking up vital skills that will assist them in their early literacy skill development.
+When children learn about music, they’re also picking up vital skills that will assist them in their early literacy skill development.
 Understanding of music principles helps children learn to develop their listening skills, learn new vocabulary, identify rhyming sounds and repetition and differentiate environmental sounds - all skills that are crucial to early literacy development.
-Each 30-minute program walks 3-6 year-olds through Jack's world of music-loving friends and neighbors in his backyard clubhouse.
+Each 30-minute program walks children ages three to six year olds through Jack’s world of music-loving friends and neighbors in his backyard clubhouse.
 Tune in to get your preschooler up and moving as well as learning about music and sounds.

 This show is broadcast on Nick Jr. Visit Jack’s Big Music Show Web site to learn more about this show and connect with show-specific activities and games.
 This channel is available on digital cable and satellite networks across the country; check your provider for local times.